Freshwater Angelfish Care, Types, Tank Mates, and FAQ

 Angels can become aggressive toward each other as they age, and a situation where several angels are in one tank can become frustrating to manage.
-If you have a pair of angels one may begin to bully the other, and in that situation the fish will need to be separated.
+If you have a pair of angels one may begin to bully the other, and in that situation, the fish will need to be separated.
 Stress is one of the biggest reasons aquarium fish die too soon.

 On the other side of the coin, if you have a male and female pair they might spawn in your tank.
 Males and females are notoriously difficult to tell apart, and breeding angelfish is best left to experienced fishkeepers who know what they are doing and have a plan for the fry.
 However, if you’d like to do some research on identifying male and female angelfish and feel you can confidently choose one of each, you may end up with a healthy pair of fish for a very long time.
 Angelfish mate for life!

 Because it is so difficult to tell males from females, some people choose to stock five or six angels.
-This is a common tactic with aggressive fish, as more fish in the tank means the aggression with be spread around and not put upon one fish.
+This is a common tactic with aggressive fish, as more fish in the tank means the aggression will be spread around and not put upon one fish.
 Unfortunately, the problem then is that a breeding pair may form among the five or six fish, and as they come closer to spawning the pair will become very aggressive toward the other fish.

-Angelfish Tank Mates
+Freshwater Angelfish Tank Mates